 Barack Obama’s main job before his election to the U.S. Senate was as a Lecturer at the University of Chicago Law School.
 He taught Constitutional Law there from 1992 until his election to the Senate in 2004.
 The Law School is one of the most prestigious in the world – in the same class as Harvard, Yale, and Stanford.

 The Law School’s architecture is probably the most unique on this Barack Obama Day Tour.
 Famed Finnish-American architect Eero Saarinen designed the central building and courtyard, which opened in 1959.
 He was a master of mid-century Modern architecture, and the Law School is one of his rare Chicago designs.
 I love how open and airy its spaces are – the lush Midway Plaisance and serene reflecting pool seem to come right inside the building.

 Chase Tower one is well out of Hyde Park, but still a key stop for a Barack Obama Day tour.
-The former First Chicago Plaza, where our Loop Interior Architecture Walking Tour begins, was once host to the Sidley Austin law firm.
+The former First Chicago Plaza, which our Loop Interior Architecture Walking Tour visits, was once host to the Sidley Austin law firm.
 Sidley Austin is one of the oldest and most prestigious law firms in the country.
 As you can see below, the firm’s offices were at the tower for decades.

 — Sidley Austin LLP (@SidleyLaw) August 25, 2016

 Chase Tower is where Barack and Michelle first met.
 Michelle was an associate at Sidley Austin for three years after graduating from Harvard Law.
 In the summer of 1989 she was assigned to mentor a hotshot young law student from Harvard: Barack Obama.
 As this Washington Post feature explains, the young lawyers were instantly smitten with each other.